-Law enforcement is often able to react to emergency situations faster than child protective service.
-Law enforcement is also available 24 hours a day, while the child protection worker after hour response is limited in some communities.
+As first responders, law enforcement is often able to react to emergency situations faster than child protective services.
+Law enforcement is also readily available 24 hours a day, while the child protection worker after hours response is limited in some communities, especially for those covering multiple counties at a time.